dmyersturnbull/dmyersturnbull.github.io/contents/ref/contributor-guide.md

 !!! abstract "How to use these docs"
     These docs are meant to be linked to.
-    Include a link in your project's readme or `CONTRIBUTING.md` file.
+    Include a link in your project’s readme or `CONTRIBUTING.md` file.
     E.g.,
     ```markdown
     See https://dmyersturnbull.github.io/ref/contributor-guide/
-    but disregard the `security:` commit type, which we don't use.
+    but disregard the `security:` commit type, which we don’t use.
     ```

     Or just link to individual sections.